Samuel-Labagnere/Samuel-Labagnere/README.md

 ### Hello there, I'm Sam! 👋

 「🇬🇧」23 years old French Ruby On Rails web developer.
-I studied Multimedia at the Bordeaux Montaigne University and speciliazed in web development at the University of Bordeaux, now pursuing a Master's degree at the ECV Bordeaux also in web development.
+I studied Multimedia at the Bordeaux Montaigne University and specialized in web development at the University of Bordeaux, now pursuing a Master's degree at the ECV Bordeaux also in web development.

 ___